Strategic Petroleum Reserve (United States): Domestic actions

 On January 2, 2009, after a sharp decline in fuel prices, DOE said that it would begin buying approximately 12000000 oilbbl of crude oil to fill the Strategic Petroleum Reserve, replenishing supplies that were sold after hurricanes Katrina and Rita in 2005.
 The purchase would be funded by the roughly $600 million received from those emergency sales.

 On September 9, 2011, a Notice of Cancellation was published in the Federal Register after Congress rescinded funding for the expansion of the Strategic Petroleum Reserve, reversing the SPR expansion initiative previously directed under the Energy Policy Act of 2005.

 On October 20, 2014, a report by the U.S. Government Accountability Office (GAO) recommended reducing the size of the Reserve.
 According to the report, the amount of oil held in reserve exceeds the amount required to be kept on hand given the need for imported crude oil had decreased in recent years.
 The report said the DOE agreed with the GAO recommendation.

-On March 19, 2020, President Donald Trump directed the Department of Energy to fill the Strategic Petroleum Reserve to maximum capacity.
+On March 19, 2020, President Donald Trump directed the Department of Energy to fill the Strategic Petroleum Reserve to maximum capacity, when oil was priced at $24 per barrel.
 This directive was given to help support domestic oil producers given the impending economic collapse from COVID-19 and extreme drops in international oil markets.
-However, funding was blocked by Congress.
+However, funding was blocked by Congress, with Senate Democratic Leader Chuck Schumer stating that Democrats had blocked a "bailout for big oil".

+In 2022, the Biden administration sold 180 million barrels of oil from the Strategic Petroleum Reserve over 6 months.
+The sale lowered the SPR to its lowest levels in 40 years and was the largest ever release of oil from the SPR.
+SPR drawdowns continued into 2023, lowering the SPR by 45% from January 2021.
+Since the 2022 sales, the Department of Energy bought back 32.3 million barrels of oil, aiming to purchase at a maximum price of $79 per barrel.
+However, oil has been purchased exceeding the $79 price cap in March 2024.
+As of April 2024, further SPR purchases were cancelled due to rising oil prices.